AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

 You will design (by completing the following questions) a laminar flow controller for chlorine feed for a plant design flow rate of 50 L/s.

-For the following steps do NOT use the aide_design.cdc code.
+For the following steps do NOT use the aguaclara cdc code.
 Instead, create the functions that you need to solve this problem.
-At the end, we will compare your solution to the aide_design.cdc solution.
+At the end, we will compare your solution to the aguaclara cdc solution.

 You may assume that the chlorine stock solution kinematic viscosity is approximately the same as water.
 The dose controller is to have a maximum head loss of 20 cm through the dosing tubes.
 We will start with commercially available liquid bleach (equivalent to 51.4 gm/L of chlorine gas), which we will use in our chemical stock tanks without dilution.
 Our goal is to provide a constant chlorine dose of 2 mg/L to the water entering the storage tank.
 We will be following the guidelines given below.